Llilian/Password-Locker-1/Readme.md

 ### Prerequisites

-What things you need to install the application and how to install them
+**What things you need to install the application and how to install them.**

 ```
 Python3.6